Stir-Fried Spicy Ginger Shrimp with Sugar Snaps

 This stir-fry is better and healthier than Chinese take-out.
 Just a touch of cornstarch helps thicken the sauce.

-- 1 pound(s) uncooked shrimp, medium size, peeled, deveined, patted dry
+uncooked shrimp1 pound(s), medium size, peeled, deveined, patted dry

 uncooked sugar snap peas3 cup(s), strings removed

 sweet red pepper(s)1 cup(s), cut into slivers

 - In a small bowl, combine broth, miso, dry sherry, sriracha and sugar.

 - Heat a 14-inch flat-bottomed wok (or a 12-inch skillet) over high heat until a bead of water vaporizes within 1 to 2 seconds of contact.
 Swirl in oil; add ginger and stir-fry until fragrant, 10 seconds.
 Push ginger to sides of wok; carefully add shrimp and spread evenly in one layer.
 Cook undisturbed 1 minute, as shrimp begin to sear.
 Then, using a metal spatula, stir-fry 30 seconds, incorporating ginger until shrimp is lightly browned but not cooked through.

 - Add sugar snaps and pepper and sprinkle on salt; stir-fry until just combined, 30 seconds.
 Stir cornstarch into broth mixture and stir to combine; swirl into wok and stir-fry until shrimp are just cooked and vegetables are tender-crisp, 1-2 minutes.